The popularity of cord cutting continues to gather pace. Collectively, cable TV companies are losing millions of subscribers every year.

 Some older Amazon Fire TV models also support screen mirroring.
 Oddly, it’s not available on the third-generation Amazon Fire Stick nor the 4K model.

 Which Is Right for You?

-It’s really difficult to choose a clear winner.
+It’s really difficult to choose a clear winner between the Roku and Fire Stick.
 Much depends on how you plan to use your device, which gadgets you already own, and which streaming service you subscribe to.
-And there are a